 "Water scarcity is a significant risk to business growth, but sustainable water management is within reach through innovative solutions,” says Chen.

 On top of this, the company provides 24/7 monitoring from connected engineers to tackle issues that require human intervention.

-An example of a company benefiting from water technologies is Microsoft and its data centre in San Antonio, the United States.
+An example of a company benefiting from water technologies is Microsoft and its data center in San Antonio, the United States.
 The facility was facing constraints in water quantity and quality.

-Using a number of solutions from Ecolab, the data centre was able to reduce potable water by 227 million litres and save $140,000 in annual water costs in the process.
+Using a number of solutions from Ecolab, the data center was able to reduce potable water by 227 million litres and save $140,000 in annual water costs in the process.

 "Properly treating water is vital to protecting our precious fresh water resources while ensuring efficient and reliable operations," says Chen.

 "At Ecolab, we offer the tools, technology and expertise to help customers adopt smart water management, so they are ready for an increasingly water-scarce world."